xson-lang/XSON/docs/XSON-Standardized-Libraries-List.md

 Reference implementations are XSON libraries that are created by the XSON developer(s) themselves.
 They are usually the first XSON library created for a programming language.

-They are discerened by their names starting with "xson" (e.g. XsonCpp) regardless of capitalization.
+They are discerned by their names starting with "xson" (e.g. XsonCpp) regardless of capitalization.
 They have the advantage of having advanced features and are very likely to support all current extensions and the newest extension sets.

 They are also intended to be used as a reference for library developers to create their own library off of,